cocos/cocos-engine/EngineErrorMap.md

 You provided a ill-formed track path.
 The last component of track path should be property key, or the setter should not be empty.

-### 3922

-Seems like we have animation for %s but are missing its parent joint %s in animation?

 ### 3923

 Root motion is ignored since root bone could not be located in animation.